socketopp/socketopp/README.md

 Nice to meet you!
 I do software development, I'm passionate about learning new languages and frameworks and tinkering with anything that goes really.

 ## I’m currently
-- 🔭 Working actively on growfa.st
+- 🔭 Coding daily on growfa.st
-- 🌱 learning Svelte.
+- 🌱 Learning Svelte
-- 💻 currently looking for my next gig
+- 💻 Available for hire

 ### Ongoing projects